Vaileigh/Apache-Fragment/README.md

 Others  : import re for re.findall, re.sub to collect url / domain / email and calculate the frequecies of each elements.

-Hints   : line 34 customize domain
+Notes   : Domain should be customize to fit your domain

 Sample apache: